sigltech/sigltech/README.md

 - 👋 Hi, I’m @sigltech
-- Currently workig as a full stack React and Kotlin developer
+- Currently working as a full stack React and Kotlin Engineer
 - 📫 How to reach me: reach me through richardoskar00@gmail.com

 <!---